GuillaumeDeconinck/GuillaumeDeconinck/README.md

 # EN
 - 👋 Hi, I’m @GuillaumeDeconinck.
-- 👨‍💻 I'm a backend NodeJS developer.
-I mainly use TypeScript.
-Note that, technically, I'm a full stack developer, but I mostly prefer the backend side of things.
+- 👨‍💻 I'm a backend NodeJS developer (TypeScript).
+Technically, I'm a full stack developer, but I mostly prefer the backend side of things.
 - 📚 I have a master's degree in computer science from UCLouvain (university).
 - ☁️ I use everyday Docker and Kubernetes, with CI/CD pipelines (Github now, Gitlab previously).
-- 👀 I’m interested in Rust, Vert.x & Devops tools.
+- 👀 I’m interested in Rust, Event-Sourcing & Devops/GitOps tools.
-- 🌱 I’m currently learning Rust and reading a lot of Manning's books.
+- 🌱 I’m currently learning Rust and reading technical books (Zero2prod, Distributed Systems, soon "How to write an interpreter in Go")
 - 💞️ I’m looking for a job in Japan 🇯🇵
 - 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/guillaume-deconinck-9b6a8399/)